mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 ## Data Flow

 1. Consume messages from Google Cloud PubSub raw topic
+1. Perform GeoIP lookup and drop `x_forwarded_for` and `remote_addr` and optionally `geo_city` based on population
+1. Parse the `uri` attribute to determine document type, etc.
 1. Decode the body from base64, optionally gzip, and JSON
 1. Validate the schema of the body
-1. Perform GeoIP lookup and drop `x_forwarded_for` and `remote_addr` and optionally `geo_city` based on population
+1. Potentially drop the message or specific fields if it matches a known signature for toxic data we do not want to store
 1. Extract user agent information and drop `user_agent`
 1. Add metadata fields to message
 1. Deduplicate message by `docId`